Data Analysis with QGIS#

 The unit of measurement of the calculated area depends on the distance unit settings of the current project’s CRS (metrical or geographic).
 In most cases you want metres or kilometers.
 Make sure the units of your CRS are metres to get the correct values.

-You can check this by opening the CRS selector (bottom right corner) and reading the information of your selected CRS.
+You can check this by opening the CRS selector (in the bottom right corner) and reading the information of your selected CRS.

 Example: Calculating the length of roads